natalieagus/50002/docs/Software/m_cacheissues.md

 ### [Random](https://www.youtube.com/watch?v=2OARjqLK4io&t=1765s)

+{: .new-title}
+> Random Replacement
+>
- **The idea:** Very simple -- to replace a random cache line.
+>  Always replace a random cache line.

-**Overhead computation:**
+#### Overhead
-* We simply need some logic unit to behave like a  random generator, and we use this to select the cache line to replace when the cache is full.
+This policy has the *least* overhead when compared to LRR and LRU.
+We simply need some logic unit to behave like a random number generator, and we use this to select the cache line to replace when the cache is full.

 ### [Comparing Between Strategies](https://www.youtube.com/watch?v=2OARjqLK4io&t=1795s)
 There's no one superior replacement policy.
 One replacement policy can be better than the other *depending on our use case* i.e: pattern of addresses enquired.

+{: .note}
-> Refer to Problem Set for various examples
+Refer to our Problem Set for various exercises with all 3 replacement policies.

+### Comparison
-**LRU** conforms to locality of reference, and is excellent when `N` is small (since it is expensive to implement). **Random** method is good when `N` is large. **LRR** is good on specific pattern of usage where we don't frequently revisit oldest cached data.
+Random replacement policy is the simplest to implement as it does not require much additional hardware overhead.
+However in practice, **LRU** may generally gives a better experience because it conforms to locality of reference, and is better when `N` is small (since it is expensive to implement). **LRR** is good on specific pattern of usage where we don't frequently revisit oldest cached data.
+Finally, **random** method is good when `N` is super large, which in turn will be too costly to implement LRU or LRR.

 ## [The Cache Block Size](https://www.youtube.com/watch?v=2OARjqLK4io&t=1860s)